Veolia Water America, LLC 200 East Randolph Street Tel: 317.917.3700

 In 2005, the Gresham City Council chose Veolia Water as its private partner to help implement a best-in-class operation for the City's wastewater program, a partnership that would draw on Veolia's technical expertise help the city move toward its goals of sustainability.

-In the years since the partnership, 50% of the wastewater plant's energy comes from methane that occurs naturally in the wastewater process.
-The facility is home to the Pacific Northwest's largest solar array and Veolia splits the cost of a wind energy surcharge 50/50 with the city.
+In the years since the partnership, more than half of the wastewater plant's energy comes from methane that occurs naturally in the wastewater process.
+The facility is home to the Pacific Northwest's largest solar array.
 The City is now experimenting with other forms of energy production, including the installation of additional renewable energy systems and generating energy from grease waste.

 The other half of energy independence is reducing energy use.
 Veolia Water has worked closely with the city to reduce the facility's average energy use 20% and is using an asset management program to increase the life of the city's assets and further reduce energy usage.